LagoraLagora

-If life could be saved and loaded infinitely, how would the meaning of autumn be rewritten?
-This thought experiment uses literature and philosophy as a mirror, starting from the metaphor of the ESC key, to explore how humans find weight for existence in the gap between the freedom to save and linear time.
-If reality is merely preset parameters, are emotions still moving?
+When life can be reloaded infinitely, how will the meaning of autumn be rewritten?
+This thought experiment uses literature and philosophy as a mirror, starting from the metaphor of the ESC key, exploring how humans seek weight for existence within the gap between save freedom and linear time.
+If reality is merely a preset parameter, are emotions still moving?
 The answer may lie in the reading you are about to begin.

 Suddenly, I think of Du Mu's "Autumn Night"—Silver candles, autumn light chill the painted screen; Light silk fan catches flitting fireflies.
 Palace steps seem steeped in water cold, Watching stars of Cowherd and Weaver Maid.
 A single autumn night can contain the melancholy of the entire universe; this is perhaps the magic of time.